-Census records are some of the most valuable resources for genealogy research.
+Census records are some of the most valuable record types for genealogy research.
 They can provide a treasure trove of information, paint a picture of our ancestors’ lives, and help provide clues to discovering further records.
 Every family historian, whether new to genealogy or a seasoned professional, learns the importance of using census records in their research.
 This article will provide an overview of census records, and how to use the information they provide to your advantage.

 Census records history: United States